Ghosty-Tongue/Vine-Archiver-2.0/README.md

 ## Reminder

-This will be archived once VIne comes back (only if it comes back while killing the original vine videos)
+This will be archived once Vine comes back (only if it comes back while killing the original vine videos)